-- Proprietary Funds (Enterprise and Internal Service Funds). - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is unfavorable due to increases in current liabilities over the past few years.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is inconclusive due to an inconsistent trend over the past three years.
 Changes in liabilities have a direct effect on the indicator.
-The increase in 2016 and 2017 was due to increases in vouchers and contracts payable as a direct result of increased construction projects in the Utility and Airport funds.
+The primary reason for the decrease in 2018 was due to decreases in contracts payable as a direct result of decreased construction projects at the Airport related to the completion of the VT Mobile Aerospace and Engineering, Inc. maintenance, repair and overhaul expansion.